 And why they didn't quite make it.

 We didn't have any particular issues with these rice crackers, but we weren't blown away by them either.
-Kameda Seika's Seaweed-wrapped Rice Crackers are a good snack to pair with tea, but we were left wanting something with a bit more oomph when we tested them.
+Kameda Seika's Seaweed-wrapped Rice Crackers are a good snack to pair with tea, but we were left wanting something more when we tested them.

 We didn't find anything particularly special about Aeon Top Value's Soft Rice Crackers (Salt), but their mild flavoring and nice crisp would make them great for those watching their sodium intake.